-Rising healthcare costs and compromised emergency services spurred the development of other options when health concerns require attention but are not life-threatening.
+Rising healthcare costs and compromised emergency services spurred the development of other healthcare options like mobile vascular access services when health concerns require attention but are not life-threatening.
 Such a development expands not only treatment choices but also medical career opportunities, including those in practical nursing.

 The primary differences between emergency room (ER) and urgent care involve medical services offered and conditions treated.
 In addition, they are different environments with unique advantages offered to patients.